Bonviniv/FPS-Game-with-Probability-Based-Resource-Management/README.md

 # PI
-This project blends mathematical distributions with a zombie-themed first-person shooter (FPS).
-It features survival mechanics, with resource management like time, ammo, and enemy spawns.
-Distributions such as Rayleigh, Normal, and Beta were used to model key gameplay elements like enemy appearances and resource drops.
+This project combined concepts from **mathematical distributions** with the development of a **first-person shooter (FPS)** game involving zombies.
+The game focused on survival mechanics, such as managing resources like time, ammo, and enemy spawns.
+Various mathematical distributions, like Rayleigh, Normal, and Beta, were used to model different gameplay elements, including enemy spawns, ammo drops, and timing of events.